Loading...

 Child or young person (age 15 and under)

-• Urgent referral the Paediatric Orthopaedic Service, Royal Hospital for Children and Young People, Edinburgh.
+• USC referral the Paediatric Orthopaedic Service, Royal Hospital for Children and Young People, Edinburgh.

 • Occasionally primary bone tumours have a normal Xray, particularly in Ewing’s Sarcoma.